Where to Donate Excess Halloween Candy in Kansas City

 • Make treat bags to deliver to local fire and police stations as a thank you for keeping our communities safe.

-Bonus Tip: Rather than adding all of those porch pumpkins to the landfill, drop them off at the east parking lot of the Overland Park Arboretum & Botanical Gardens between November 1 and 22!
+Bonus Tip: Rather than adding all of those porch pumpkins to the landfill, drop them off at the east parking lot of the Overland Park Arboretum & Botanical Gardens between November 1 and 23!
+Please leave only unpainted and undecorated pumpkins and gourds; no other fall decorations will be accepted.
 Arboretum staff will compost the pumpkins for use in their gardens.

 Now that you have your candy and pumpkins out of the way, it’s time to make room for all the Thanksgiving goodness!